 - Members who have previously received the series

-- Those whose antibody testing reveals that he she is immune
+- Those whose antibody testing reveals that he or she is immune

 - Members with medical reasons preventing taking the vaccination